gautamksaharia/Nonlinear/NLSE_SSFM/explanation.md

-This MATLAB code simulates the propagation of optical pulses through a fiber optic system based on the nonlinear Schrödinger equation.
+This Python code simulates the propagation of optical pulses through a fiber optic system based on the nonlinear Schrödinger equation.
 The simulation includes both symmetric and asymmetric split-step Fourier methods.
 Here's an explanation of the key components:

 ---